Penn1084/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find -mindepth 1 -type d | wc -l  a script that counts the number of directories and sub-directories in the current directory. ls -t | head -10  a script that displays the 10 newest files in the current directory. sort | uniq -u a script that takes a list of words as input and prints only words that appear exactly once.
+find -mindepth 1 -type d | wc -l  a script that counts the number of directories and sub-directories in the current directory. ls -t | head -10  a script that displays the 10 newest files in the current directory. sort | uniq -u a script that takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd a script that Display lines containing the pattern “root” from the file /etc/passwd